 The optional second semester of a unified course, this class covers the Riemann integral, the inverse and implicit function theorems, integration and other advanced topics of calculus.
 This course is recommended for those students who are interested in pursuing graduate studies in mathematics.
-Prerequisite: MA445.
+Prerequisite: MA445 groups, homomorphisms, factor groups, isomorphisms and free groups.
+Prerequisite: MA302